State Academy of Fine Arts of Armenia

 State Academy of Fine Arts of Armenia (SAFAA, Հայաստանի գեղարվեստի պետական ակադեմիա), is a state-owned public university located in Yerevan, Armenia.
 Founded in 1946, operating jointly with the Yerevan State Institute of Theatre and Cinematography, the Fine Arts Academy had become independent since 1994.

 The academy is located on 36 Isahakyan street of the central Kentron District of Yerevan.

-The rector of the academy is Professor Aram Issabekyan.
+The rector of the academy is Professor Vardan Azatyan.

 History

 Renowned sculptor Ara Sargsian and the father of Armenian fine arts Martiros Saryan made several trips to Moscow for negotiations with the committee leaders to get permission.
 Finally, in the spring of 1944 a permission by the USSR relevant committee to open Fine Arts Institute was granted, which was approved in July 1945 by a decree of the Armenian Central Committee and the Council of People’s Commissars.

 First entrance exams were held in the summer of 1945.
 The sculptor Ara Sargsian was appointed the first rector of the Institute.

 Two departments were opened from the outset: painting and sculpture with Martiros Saryan and Ara Sargsian as the deans of each.
 The two departments included chairs of painting, drawing, printmaking, theory and history of fine arts, which were founded and headed by Gabriel Gyurjyan, Ara Sargsian, Hakob Kojoyan, Vramshapuh Shakaryan and Yeghishe Martikyan.
 They were assisted by both acclaimed masters and young artists, among them Suren Stepanyan, Aharon Khudaverdyan, Ararat Gharibyan, Ruben Drambyan, Grigor Aharonyan, Eduard Isabekyan, Ara Bekaryan, Mher Abeghyan, Arpenik Nalbandyan, Vahan Harutyunyan, Karapet Metsaturyan, Eda Abrahamyan and Tereza Mirzoyan.

 In 1952 Theatre and Fine Arts Institutes were merged and moved to a former school building in Isahakyan Street by decree of the Council of Ministers of the Soviet Union.

 The new Institute of Fine Arts and Theatre reorganized into two departments: fine arts and theatre arts each with its subdivisions.

 The opening of ceramics department in 1955 was a major achievement in 50s and 60s.
 Famous decorative-applied arts master Hripsime Simonyan was the founding head of the department.
 Participation in the graduate exhibition of the Soviet Union Republic art universities held in Moscow (1956), the opening of the department of textile and tapestry, folk art and traditional crafts (1961), as well as the establishment of a new chair of design (1963) marked the series of important events of the period.
 Chief painter of Yerevan Opera and Ballet Theatre Ashot Mirzoyan became the first Head of the Chair.